daiphuongngo/Causal-Aware-Stock-Prediction-Integrating-LSTM-and-Causal-Inference-for-Tech-Sector-Asset-Evaluation/README.md

 **Results:**

-* The strategy based on aligned signals achieved a **12.3% higher cumulative return** than the full-market benchmark.
+* This strategy based on aligned signals achieved a **12.3% higher cumulative return** than the full-market benchmark.
 * Sharpe ratios were consistently higher during aligned periods.
 * Misaligned signals were associated with **increased volatility** and lower returns.